 What does the program provide?

-We will post your position description to the USOAR Web site and open the application process to incoming students.
+We will post your position description to the Office of Undergraduate Research USOAR Web site and open the application process to incoming students.
 The prospective students will submit applications along with cover letters and resumes for your position.
-By the end of the summer, we will post the applicants’ materials in a Collab site for you to review.
-Student wages will be funded 100% through a combination of Federal Work Study funds and supplemental funding provided by the Office of Undergraduate Reserch.
-OUR will manage the HR processes related to paying student workers.
-The students will take a one credit course for the fall and spring semesters in which they will discuss their experiences, compare notes, assess the program's impact on their undergraduate experience, and receive other programming on topics related to research.
-In spring 2018, we will organize an event that will showcase student work.
+In early August, the USOAR program administrators will provide you with the applicants for your position to review.
+Student wages will be funded 100% through a combination of Federal Work Study funds and supplemental funding provided by the Office of Undergraduate Research (OUR).
+The OUR will manage the HR processes related to paying student workers.
+The students will take a one-credit course for the Fall and Spring semesters in which they will discuss their experiences, compare notes, assess the program's impact on their undergraduate experience, and receive other programming on topics related to research.
+In Spring 2020, we will organize an Undergraduate Research Symposium that will showcase student work.

 You may also learn more about the program from the following news articles.